radarjd/sparki_learning/README.md

 Finally, I have included an increasingly long "Quick Reference" sheet that documents the libraries.
 It's also available online at <https://sparki-learning.readthedocs.io/en/latest/>

-If you'd like to support my work, my bitcoin address is bc1q3jndk44fzhtg0m0z95933flm6fhw239yuvwvqd
+If you'd like to support my work, my bitcoin address is bc1q3jndk44fzhtg0m0z95933flm6fhw239yuvwvqd / dogecoin is D6R66NfzPkB2SvjCnjh3vZNz2PVnRkfRnj

 Sparki is an excellent little robot, and I hope this proves useful to you in exploring the world.
 Good luck!